-Ira builds data-driven models of complex systems and deploys them as real-time, interactive simulations to help institutions answer meaningful questions about technology and society.
+Building data-driven models of complex systems; deployed as real-time, interactive simulations to help institutions answer meaningful questions about technology and society.

 Talk: Novel Interfaces for Collaborative Decision Making

 Ira Winder, the Department of Urban Studies and Planning’s new Technical Instructor of Urban Science and Planning, sees a future where real-time interactive simulations of complex systems are common tools for debating meaningful topics at the intersection of society and technology.

 Ira accepted an offer to join the faculty of MIT Department of Urban Studies and Planning to help build a new degree for Urban Science with Computation (11-6).